What Is a Static Site?

 That’s a huge performance benefit right there.

-Back in the day, we would usually build a dynamic application that we would consume to generate static files out of it, but doing that was not trivial.
+Back in the day, we would usually build a dynamic application that we would consume to generate static files, but doing so was not trivial.

 If I take the same Blog example mentioned above, we would need a new step, the build step.

-We would not deploy the dynamic application; instead, we would pre-generate all the possible pages in advance.
+We would not deploy the dynamic application; instead, we would pre-generate all possible pages.
 The build would be the only place that would require access to the database.

-Once all the pages would be generated, they would be deployed, allowing:
+Once all the pages were generated, they would be deployed, allowing:

 Ex: https://www.crystallize.com/blog/what-is-static-site